TheGoogleRider2/MeineErsteAusgabe/README.md

 # MeineErsteAusgabe
-A "Hello, World" program written in school
+A "Hello, World" program written in Infomatik-Klasse at school